josephwilk/circuit-breaker/README.md

 (wrap-with-circuit-breaker :memcache (fn [] do-something-that-might-exception))

-;with a default method called if the wrapped method errors or if the circuit is broken (let [default-method (fn [] :some-sensible-default-when-its-broken)] (wrap-with-circuit-breaker :memcache (fn [] do-something-that-might-exception) default-method))

 ;Testing a circuit outside of the wrap-with-circuit-breaker (with-circuit-breaker :memcache {:connected (fn [] "ok") :tripped (fn [] "panic")})
 ```